EthanJWright/foundryvtt-importer/README.md

 Import tables from:

 - Create many tables all nested in a folder from [Reddit](https://www.reddit.com/r/BehindTheTables)
-- Copy and paste data to be parsed (entries per line, csv, json, etc.)
+- Copy and paste data to be parsed (reddit, entries per line, csv, json, etc.)
 - Import text files (new lines are table entries)
 - Import CSV files (first column treated as roll hits)
 - Import from JSON (a few different structures to suite needs, easy to generate from scripts)